What are the Most Dangerous Animals in the US?

 Yes, you read that right.
 Farm livestock is one of the most dangerous class of animals in the entire US.
 To those in the know, though, cattle and horses certainly have a deadly reputation.
 Horses are known for being temperamental and will throw nasty kicks if they are unhappy.
 Goats, too, have no qualms with butting their heads along with their sharp horns into humans whom they disagree with.

 The most surprising entry, however, is that of cows.
 Typically slow and docile, few people would ever consider cows to pose a threat.
 Yet, cows can be dangerous if they all begin to stampede at the same time, and they will certainly stampede if they feel threatened or if they are provoked.
 Joggers and bicyclists whom exercise in the countryside or near farmlands can attest to the danger of spooking herds of cattle.
 It’s best to keep your distance if you happen upon a group of cows roaming in the road.
 They are faster than you think and will fling their massive weight into your body if you don’t get out of the way.
-You should also leave Fido at home, as well.
-Dogs can spook cows, as well, since they frequently mistake them for their far more predatory cousin, the wolf.
+You should also leave Fido at home, as dogs can spook cows since they frequently mistake them for their far more predatory cousin, the wolf.

 Another surprising entry is that of deer.
-Yes, yes.
-Sweet, docile Bambi is actually one of the biggest killers in the United States.
+Yes, sweet, docile Bambi is actually one of the biggest killers in the United States.
 The threat deer pose to commuters in and out of rural areas is greater than most assume.
-Deer cause so many car accident each and every year that the financial toll alone is astronomical.
+Deer cause so many car accidents each and every year that the financial toll alone is astronomical.
 For example, take California.
-The Golden State alone pays upward of $300 million dollars in compensation for accidents caused by deer wandering in highways and country roads.
-Statistics show that you are far more likely to be killed by a collision with a deer than you are by the bite of the shark or the claws of an angry bear.
+The Golden State pays upward of $300 million dollars in compensation for accidents caused by deer wandering in highways and country roads.
+Statistics show that you are far more likely to be killed by a collision with a deer than you are by the bite of a shark or the claws of an angry bear.
 Some states have even gone so far as to adopt sterilization programs in the hopes of reducing the number of deer within their borders.
 So, the next time you decide to take a drive out into the country, keep an eye out for Bambi bounding across the blacktop.
 It could be the last sight you see before disaster.

 An even more disturbing statistic is that 20% of these bites are so serious that victims often require immediate medical attention afterward.
 The next time you feel the need to pet a random dog on a leash, no matter how cute, remember that a full third of all dog bites potentially become infected.
 So, it might be smarter to simply admire that furry pooch from afar than to risk a deadly encounter with a Campylobacter infection.

-…and of course humans top this list.
+Of course humans top this list.
 One look at the statistics below should quell any doubts about who the most dangerous animal is in the United States.
 Below are crime statistics straight from the FBI: